 Why This Recipe Works

-This is the absolute best crab cake recipe because it only takes a few ingredients, but the result is flavorful and delicious!
-The star of the dish is the fresh lump crabmeat flavored with Old Bay seasoning, baked, and broiled at the end until it’s golden brown and crispy.
+The star of the dish is the fresh lump crabmeat flavored with Old Bay seasoning.
+These crab cakes are baked and broiled at the end until they're golden brown and crispy.

 What Goes Into This Recipe